 Before you join you should be familiar with:

 - Scripting language such as Python or Ruby will be helpful.
-Exploit will be developed using Python.
+Exploits will be developed using Python.

 MODULE 1: Revisit the basics